 - one of these screens has a very high resolution and a different scaling from the others,

 - the configuration changes during the same login session, such as docking/undocking a device or unplugging an external monitor without restarting the computer.

 One feature impacted by this is Excel's "Copy as Image" native feature.
-It is likely to yield strange results after pasting within PowerPoint or anywhere else.
+It will likely yield strange results after pasting within PowerPoint or anywhere else.

-UpSlide exports will be impacted since it leverages this feature for the Link functionality:
+UpSlide exports is also impacted since it leverages this feature for the Link functionality:

 - the pasted shape can appear cropped on the bottom-right corner or with a large white border

 - the pasted shape can appear blanked